Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 #### Control, the `.docsettings.yml` File, and You

-Special cases often need to be configurred.
+Special cases often need to be configured.
 It seems logical that there needs be a central location (per repo) to override conventional settings.
 To that end, a new `.docsettings.yml` file will be added to each repo.

 ```
 <repo-root>